iwhite90/ScalaForTheInterested/chapters/Section03.md

 You can see that there are two Scala directories, one in blue and the other in green.
 When I'm talking about files or folders, if there's ambiguity about which one I mean I'll prefix them with enough of the path for it to be clear.
 So we've got a `src/main/scala` folder and a `src/test/scala` folder.
 I could also refer to these as `main/scala` and `test/scala` as that's enough to distinguish them.

 All the code for our program is going to live in the `main/scala` folder.
 We're also going to be writing code to test that our program works properly.
 Can you guess where that is going to go?
-We want be writing any tests for this first program, but don't worry we'll be getting onto them very soon!
+We won't be writing any tests for this first program, but don't worry we'll be getting to them very soon!

 Right click on the `main/scala` folder, and choose **New -> Scala Class** as shown in the picture below.
 If the **Scala Class** option isn't there, make sure you've got the Scala framework support turned on by right clicking on your project name and selecting **Add framework support**.